bobvandenberge/Prolly/README.md

 # Prolly #

+:warning: **NOTE:** I no longer maintain this project, respond to issues, or address PRs.
+If anyone else would like to take over as a maintainer, please [contact me](https://seoduct.com).

+***

 Really lightweight and simple Circuit Breaker / Timeout library for .NET.
 Inspired by Hystrix and Polly

 ## Usage ##